subconsciousnetwork/ObservableStore/README.md

 - A function to `set` a local state on a root state
 - A function to `tag` a local action so it becomes a root action

 Together, these functions give us everything we need to map from child domain to a parent domain.
-Let's define them as static functions so we have them all in one place.
+Let's define them as static functions, so we have them all in one place.

 ```swift
 struct AppChildCursor {